Tips and Tools for Science Communicators

 Resources for Science Communication

 This communication-training document for scientists is designed to help you communicate your research to different audiences, and provides modules and a sample document to guide you through the process.
-Please take a brief one minute survey to share your interest, receive updates, and get contact information for further questions.
+Please contact elishawc at hawaii dot edu for more information or if you are interested in using this guide as a training tool.

 Tips for Communicating with Policy Makers